 11. Candidates at risk of being unable to take examinations - centre remains open

-• Candidates at risk of being unable to attend the examination centre to take examinations as normal because of a crisis.
+Candidates at risk of being unable to attend the examination centre to take examinations as normal.

 Action taken at Hagley Catholic High School to mitigate the impact of the disruption: